Your cart

 per

-Hepatica (hepatica, liverleaf, or liverwort) is native to central and northern Europe, Asia and eastern North America.
-Some botanists include Hepatica within a wider interpretation of Anemone.
+Hepatica (hepatica, liverleaf, or liverwort) is native to North America, central and northern Europe, and Asia.

 Bisexual flowers with pink, purple, blue, or white sepals and three green bracts appear singly on hairy stems from late winter to spring.
 Butterflies, moths, bees, flies and beetles are known pollinators.